nios-students/docs/wiki/FAQ'S.md

 > [!WARNING]
 > Important You are expected to answer questions only from one Module A or B. Do **NOT** attempt questions from both module A and module B doing so could result in marks being deducted or responses being ignored.

 ## Where is find whatever I'm looking for?

-*Written by u/Sure-Woodpecker-3952*
 - PCP (non compulsory) HALL TICKET [1](https://sdmis.nios.ac.in/search/pcp-hall-ticket)
 - FA PCP HALL TICKET [2](https://sdmis.nios.ac.in/search/fa-hall-ticket)
 - PRACTICAL (SA) AND THEORY EXAM HALL TICKET [Pubic exams] [3](https://sdmis.nios.ac.in/search/hall-ticket)